aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 Mongol Horse Archer
 ===================
-In this example I will demonstrate how to write a type of tactical botnet.
+In this example, I will demonstrate how to write a type of tactical botnet.
 I will base it on something from history, the Mongol Horsemen.

 .. image:: _static/archer.jpg